e-p-metzner/ARTmie/README.md

 <h4>from source</h4>

-1) Download the source code from this git by clicking the triangular button next to `Code` and selecting e.g. `zip` underneath *Download source code*.<br>
+1) Download the source code from this git by clicking the triangular button next to `Code` and selecting e.g. [zip](https://gitlab.kit.edu/enrico.metzner/artmie/-/archive/main/artmie-main.zip) underneath *Download source code*.<br>
-2) Then extract to source code to a desired location.<br>
+2) Extract to source code to a desired location.<br>
 3) Open a terminal with an appropriate python environment (Python 3.0 or higher) and Numpy (1.5 or higher, tested with 2.0).<br>
 4) Change to the directory of the ARTmie project (dir above src):<br>
 ```